lagdo/dbadmin-app/README.md

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
 The original code was refactored to take advantage of the latest PHP features (namespaces, interfaces, DI, and so on), and separated into multiple Composer packages.

+Here's the monorepo where the packages are developed: [https://github.com/lagdo/dbadmin-mono](https://github.com/lagdo/dbadmin-mono).

 ## Features and current status

 This application and the related packages are still being actively developed, and the provided features are still basic and need improvements.